ashish66212/Faluda/README.md

 ## How to Access Your Chess Engine

-Once the workflow runs:
+**Automatic Telegram Notification 📱**
+- When the workflow starts, you'll receive a Telegram message with the ngrok URL
+- The message will be sent to your Telegram chat (ID: 6173586090)
+- No need to check logs manually!

+**Manual Access (Alternative)**
+If you prefer to check manually:
 1. Go to the workflow run details
-2. Expand the **"Run chess engine server"** step
+2. Expand the **"Run chess engine server and send Telegram notification"** step
 3. Look for the **PUBLIC URL** in the logs (ngrok URL)

+**Playing Chess**
-4. Use that URL to play chess:
+Use the URL from Telegram or logs to play chess:

 ```bash
 # Start a game